yeongbin-hwang/starter-hugo-academic/content/project/statemachine/index.md

 ### Project summary

-We tried to find vulnerabilities by conducting fuzzing tests on LTE networks.
-The UE simulator for testing was implemented based on srsRAN, and the analyzer for analyzing the results was implemented in the form of Ubuntu CLI using python.
+<u>[srsRAN](https://github.com/srsran/srsRAN)</u> implements each cellular network identity with software so that LTE network can be accessed using SDR equipment.
+I tried to find vulnerabilities by conducting fuzzing tests on LTE networks.
+Based on this project, I implemented the following functions to conduct a fuzzing test.
+- First, implements a code that converts to it so that it can be recognized by srsRAN when given the form of the message to be tested.
+- Second, a function capable of logging the result value while repeatedly executing the test by changing the input value was implemented.
+- Third, implement a CLI based analyzer that analyzes stored result values.

 ### Libraries and frameworks

 - UE simulator: C++, C
-- Message Analyzer: Python
+- Message Generator, Analyzer: Python

 <span style="color: gray">
-<i>This is done, Fall 2022.</i></span>
+<i>This is done, Spring 2021.</i></span>